32 High School Recommendation Letter Samples

 Deadline for submission of the letter

-The student should share the date by which the letter needs to be submitted and sent to the employer or the college where the student is applying.
+The student should share the date by which it needs to be submitted and sent to the employer or the college where the student is applying.
 If more time is given before this date, it will prevent the letter from being rushed.

 Details regarding the company or college applying for